Take a short survey to provide feedback by November 5, 2024.

 • stormwater management features that would be of interest to property owners for potential new or expanded stormwater management incentive programs

-The public consultation period is October 23 to November 5, 2024.
+The public consultation period is now closed.
 A summary of public feedback gathered through the consultation will be part of a report to Executive Committee and City Council planned for the end of 2024.